kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-otp.md

 ## Functionality Overview

-ABHA Number can be obtained via self-registration using Aadhaar as KYC with valid user consent where user is giving his consent to create ABHA number. **ABHA enrolment using Aadhaar has strong KYC validation.** Once user is successfully authenticated, the system will generate 14 digit ABHA number
+ABHA Number can be created by authenticating with Aadhaar.
+Those who have their Aadhaar number linked with their mobile number can use this method to generate their ABHA no. Consent must be explained & collected from the user prior to performing AAdhaar OTP authentication.
+Once user is successfully authenticated, the system will generate 14 digit ABHA number.

-Following are the steps to successfully integrate the ABHA registration via Aadhaar:
+Following are the steps to create a ABHA Number via Aadhaar OTP authentication:

-1. The User should input the Aadhaar number as an input.
+1. The User should input their Aadhaar number.
-2. To enable beneficiary registration using Aadhaar, an integrator needs to generate an OTP and send the same on the linked mobile number.
+2. The ABHA number APIs will make a request to UIDAI to send an OTP to the aadhaar linked mobile number.
-3. For the OTP verification process there is a primary mobile number which user wants to link with ABHA number.
-4. Once the OTP is verified, system should returns the complete profile data along with 14 digit ABHA Number to the user.
+3. Once the OTP is verified, the system returns the complete profile data along with 14 digit ABHA Number.
-5. if the OTP is verified:
+4. The User is asked to input their mobile number.
-    - System checks whether the primary mobile number is matching with Aadhaar linked mobile number.
-If the aadhaar number matches then it will automatically link with ABHA number.
+    - System checks whether the user's mobile number is matching with Aadhaar linked mobile number.
+If it matches then it will automatically link with ABHA number.
-    - If the primary mobile number is not matching with Aadhaar linked mobile, user must authenticate the mobile number via OTP authentication
+    - If the mobile number is not matching with Aadhaar linked mobile, an OTP is triggered to verify the submitted the mobile number

-**Note:** Mobile Number can be linked/verify with ABHA via using API

 ## Sample User experience